ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

         - Free Space (Black and White 2 Only)
             - Good idea!!.
 Players can place any item they want on this free pocket!
 - "New" Pokeballs
-    - Basically, no new pokeballs.
     - Still no ways to get apricorn balls
     - [REMOVED] Park Ball
         - [EQUIVALENT] Added Dream Ball.
 A New Pokeball with 100% catchrate that can only be used to catch Pokemon from the Dream World.
+    - Basically, no new relevant pokeballs, as the Dream Ball is just a gimmick for Dream World.
 - [UPDATED] PC Storage System
     - Total Boxes: 24
     - Total Capacity: 720
     - Added the Battle Box
         - Place 6 Pokemon in this box, as way to have a quick access for battle features in the various game modes.
-- New evolution methods
+- [UPDATED] New Evolution Methods
     - Trade 2 specific pokemon for an evolution (Karrablast and Shelmet)
     - With Pokemon contests removed and the Condition Feebas can't evolve with the original method, you have to use a "Prism Scale" and trade Feebas to get a Milotic.
 You can always transfer one from previous generations
     - Location Based evolutions
         - New locations where they can evolve
-- Pokemon battles and capture
+- [UPDATED] Pokemon battles and capture
     - Pokemon sprites are now FULLY ANIMATED instead of intro animations only present in special version [Crystal,Emerald,Platinum]
     - Added Triiple Battles
     - Added Rotation Battles